What is Brazilian Jiu Jitsu? | Easily Explained

 BJJ focuses mainly on defense which allows you to neutralize an opponent as well as submit him.

-In real life situations, BJJ also allows you to just put him in a defenseless position until help has arrived, such as the police for example.
+In real life situations, BJJ also allows you to just put an opponent in a defenseless position until help has arrived, such as the police for example (who also use Martial Arts for their training).

 Having the ability to do this, regardless of the size of the perpetrator gives you a great peace of mind, and comfort-ability in any situation.